Zelda in Tears of the Kingdom.

 Image via Nintendo

-Honestly, we have a hard time feeling fully immersed in most Zelda games like the way we do in The Legend of Zelda: Link’s Awakening.
-Theyā€™re fun adventures with big stories, but they donā€™t speak to us in the way our favorite games do.
-Linkā€™s Awakening is the sole exception.
+Honestly, sometimes Zelda games are less about the story and more about the gameplay.
+The games are always endearing and full of charming characters.
+But nothing quite strikes like The Legend of Zelda: Link’s Awakening.
 We love Koholint Island because itā€™s such a weird, whimsical place.
 Every story beat is distinct and memorable despite the incredibly limited hardware this game is running on.

 Yet, at the same time, thereā€™s a thick air of melancholy hanging over everything you see and do.
 We love how Linkā€™s Awakening uses its setting to drive home the impermanence of life.
 Everything will fade away someday, but life is like that, and you can’t live inside of a dream forever.

 Zelda games love to iterate on the central core of its story.
-The tale of Link and Zelda defeating Ganon is meaningful if you grew up attached to these characters and love to see how the story changes time and time again.
+The tale of Link and Zelda defeating Ganon is meaningful if you grew up attached to these characters and would love to see how the story changes time and time again.
 Yet we love Linkā€™s Awakening because Link isnā€™t the legendary hero who saves the island.
 Heā€™s just a person trying to find their way, getting to know and love the world around him before it inevitably ends.

 the legend of zelda a link to the past zelda games ranked

 The Legend of Zelda: A Link to the Past is a great sweet spot between modern sensibilities and retro charm.
-Though thereā€™s a greater focus on story than the NES titles, it still has the immediacy that pushes you right into action and exploration without hesitation.
+Though thereā€™s a greater focus on the story than the NES titles, it still has the immediacy that pushes you right into action and exploration without hesitation.
 It also has genuinely incredible aesthetics and music for its vintage.
 The first look at the Dark World atop the Pyramid of Power is striking to this day.

 the legend of zelda the minish cap best zelda games ranked